Children, Youth, Family, and Transitional Age Youth

 Health and Nutrition Services

-Operating within FDC and HDC, food program providing on-site nutritious meals to children and teens.
+A food program providing on-site nutritious meals to children operating within Felton’s Early Care and Education Programs.

 Teen-parent peer support providing pregnancy prevention and at-risk education services.